 - After the submission deadline, all completed abstracts will be made available to the Abstract Reviewers for anonymous review and scoring.
 Abstracts will be evaluated and scored solely on scientific merits.

-- Notification regarding acceptance or rejection will be sent to the Corresponding Author by September 30, 2025 at 11:59pm.
+- Notification regarding acceptance or rejection will be sent on a rolling bases to the Corresponding Author by November 1, 2025 at 11:59pm.

 - If accepted, the email will provide poster specifications and other instructions for the Poster Session.